pasqal-io/qadence/docs/index.md

   year = {2023}
 }
 ```

-The library name is from music terminology: Qadence allows to compose blocks into complex quantum programs in such
-a seamless way that they flow like music.

 In following are some rudimentary examples of Qadence possibilites in the digital, analog and digital-analog paradigms.